brandon-a/personal-website/index.md

 # About Me

-Hi, I'm Brandon, I am a Computer Scientist seeking an internship in Software Engineering.
+Hi, I'm Brandon, I am a Software Engineering Internship for Summer and or Fall 2019.
 I am skilled in Java and I have experience in C, C++, Scala, Python, Javascript, and Swift.
 Please contact me using the link above, and I will get back to you promptly.

 # Education